 - Help your baby latch

-- Increase breast milk production
+- Increase milk production

 - Prevent saggy breasts

 The Quality of Breast Milk is Improved

 In a study, breast milk was found to have increased solids, lipids, casein, and gross energy levels when the breasts are massaged.
 Massage, therefore, improved the quality of milk significantly.
 The only quality of breast milk that did not change was the lactose content.

 'Breast massage improves the quality of human milk by significantly increasing total solids, lipids, and casein concentration and gross energy.
 The milk of mothers treated by Oketani breast massage may improve the growth and development of infants.'
 (1)

 Breast Massage can be Used to Solve Breastfeeding Issues.

 'In Russia, there is a long tradition of hands-on techniques that continues in the present day and includes mothers turning to providers trained in hand expression and breast massage techniques to resolve breastfeeding complications including engorgement, plugged ducts, and mastitis.'(2)

 In the study (Effects of Massage on Breast Pain, Breast-milk Sodium, and Newborn Suckling in Early Postpartum Mothers), breastfeeding mothers were given two 30-minute massage sessions during the first ten days postpartum.
 These mothers experienced less breast pain, their babies breastfed more, and their milk contained less sodium when compared to their counterparts who did not receive the massages.

 'Breast massage may have effects on relieving breast pain, decreasing breast-milk sodium, and improving newborn suckling.
 Breast massage can be used to solve breast problems.'(3)